andypbrowne/andypbrowne2022/content/work/instagramallation.md

 </figure>

 <p>
-A collaborative project with Charles Wray originally designed as a fun experiment for a birthday parity in December 2012.
+<span class="dropcap">A</span> collaborative project with Charles Wray originally designed as a fun experiment for a birthday parity in December 2012.
 It is important to note that this project is not a website &mdash; the web is used in this case as environmental design.
 </p>
 <p>
 The project leverages unique instagram hashtags, IFTTT, google documents and a custom website.
 It’s success has resulted in repeated use by friends and collegues.
 The  is easy to repurpose because of its flexible design.
 Participants of an event need only add a unique hashtag to their instagram photos and their contribution will appear in the projected collage.